Online computation of snow albedo using the two-stream and asymptotic radiative transfer theory

 First specify the properties of each layer of the snowpack: layer thickness, snow density and snow grain optical diameter (or SSA) are the three compulsary parameters.
 Soot can also be added.
 Then select the shape of the grains and if the illumination is diffuse or direct beam.
 In the latter case, setting the angle of incidence is compulsary.
 Soil, grass or ice can be also selected for the bottom interface but this only impacts albedo for ~10 cm of snow or less.
 Several ice absorption spectra are available, the effect on albedo is weak in the visible (400-600 nm) and near infrared (1550-1910 nm), null elsewhere.

 It is also possible to select a group of shapes or all bottom interface spectrum to explore the sensitivity to these parameters.
+The total number of curves per graph is limited to 10.

 How does this work ?